fsantanna/dceu/doc/manual.md

 ## User Types

-Values from non-basic types (i.e., collections and execution units) can be associated with [tags](#basic-types) that represent user types.
+Values of non-basic types (i.e., collections and execution units) can be associated with [tags](#basic-types) that represent user types.

 The function [`tag`](#types-and-tags) associates tags with values: